mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 which would certainly be worth studying.

 RUINS

-Ruins might indicate the presence of a low to mid- tech civilisation, or perhaps turn out to be natural phenomena that merely resemble structures from a distance.
+Ruins might indicate the presence of a low to mid-tech civilisation, or perhaps turn out to be natural phenomena that merely resemble structures from a distance.
 Ruins on bodies where life could not evolve or exist unaided are of particular interest as they